 Have a passport, lines for passenger's with birth certificates at Customs can be quite long.
 Some ports are worse than others.

-Information Updates: The cruising industry is ever changing along with most of the information associated with it.
-The information displayed above is continually updated, added to, and kept as accurate as possible.
+CRUISIN Site Updates: The cruising industry is ever changing along with most of the information associated with it.
+The Norwegian Cruise Line information displayed above is continually updated, added to and kept as accurate as possible.
 If you believe something above is outdated, inaccurate, or you believe you have additional information that could be useful to other cruisers, please let us know.
-Do this by posting the updated or new information in our Norwegian Cruise Line's Forum.
+Do this by posting the updated or new information in Norwegian Cruise Line's Community Forum.
 We will in turn add it to our information pages as soon as it has been verified.
 Please use this same link to post any questions you may have.

 Please register today (it's Free) and become a member of the CRUISIN Community!